Buying UK Property As An Overseas Investor

 A leasehold means you only own the property for a fixed time.
 The duration is typically specified in a legal agreement with the landlord (the freeholder).
 Most flats are owned on a leasehold basis, as are houses that are bought through shared ownership schemes.

 One thing that may affect the profitability of a property investment is the income tax you may need to pay on it, and any additional costs such as stamp duty or even day-to-day maintenance.
+Until March 2021 there will be a stamp duty holiday.
+Although from April 2021 overseas investors will have to pay an additional 2% stamp duty.

 Individuals have a tax-free personal allowance of up to £11,500 in the tax year from 6th April 17 – 5th April 18.
 In the tax year 2018 – 19 this will increase to £11,850.